cvat-ai/cvat/cvat/apps/documentation/user_guide.md

         ![](static/documentation/images/image011.jpg)

     -   It is possible to adjust boundaries and location of the bounding box using mouse.
-        Boxes' size is shown in the top right corner , you can check it clicking on one of the boxes' points.
+        Boxe's size is shown in the top right corner , you can check it clicking on the one point of box.
         You can also undo your actions using ``Ctrl+Z`` and redo them with ``Shift+Ctrl+Z`` or ``Ctrl+Y``.

 1. In the list of objects you can see the labeled car.